SvOlli/USB2Amiga/README.md

 This project is about connecting USB HID devices like keyboard, mouse and the combination of those (sometimes called "desktops") to almost any Amiga.
-The project originally started out to get a working keyboard for a Commodore CDTV without spending big bugs.
+The project originally started out to get a working keyboard for a Commodore CDTV without spending big bucks.
 Also if it should work with a kvm switch that would be nice.

 ![CDTV](images/cdtv.jpg)